Weekend Activities to Try with Your Toddler: Fun and Educational Ideas

 Weekends are the perfect opportunity for quality time with your little ones, but finding activities that are both fun and educational can be a challenge.
 At Squiggle Room, we believe that play is a powerful way for children to learn and grow.
 That’s why we’ve put together this list of engaging weekend activities that will keep your toddler entertained while fostering key developmental skills.

-Whether you’re looking for indoor or outdoor ideas, these activities are designed to promote creativity, critical thinking, and motor skills—all while creating special memories with your child.
+Whether you’re looking for indoor or outdoor ideas, these activities are designed to promote creativity, critical thinking, and motor skills, all while creating special memories with your child.
+If you’re searching for a trusted daycare in Ann Arbor that supports whole-child growth through play-based learning, we’d love to help.

 1. Nature Walk and Treasure Hunt